SanderMertens/flecs/docs/Relations.md

 If Manhattan is located in New York, and New York is located in the USA, then Manhattan is located in the USA.
 ```

-In this example, `LocatedIn` is the relationship and `Manhattan`, `New York` and `USA` are entities `A`, `B` and `C`.
+In this example, `LocatedIn` is the relation and `Manhattan`, `New York` and `USA` are entities `A`, `B` and `C`.
 Another common example of transitivity is found in OOP inheritance:

 ```
 If a Square is a Rectangle and a Rectangle is a Shape, then a Square is a Shape.
 ```

-In this example `IsA` is the relationship and `Square`, `Rectangle` and `Shape` are the entities.
+In this example `IsA` is the relation and `Square`, `Rectangle` and `Shape` are the entities.

-When relations in Flecs are marked as transitive, queries can follow the transitive relationship to see if an entity matches.
+When relations in Flecs are marked as transitive, queries can follow the transitive relation to see if an entity matches.
 Consider this example dataset:

 ```c
 ecs_entity_t LocatedIn = ecs_new_id(world);